NorfairKing/smos/smos-docs-site/content/pages/smos-calendar-import.markdown

 ---
 title: The Smos Calendar Import Tool
+description: Documentation for the Smos Calendar Import Tool, for importing your calendar into Smos
 ---

 This tool exists to import your calendar from an external source into Smos.